Musketeer-Liu/San_Francisco_Tour_Map/README.md

 ## **Credit:**
 Many thanks to Udacity Mentor Karol
-Many thnks to Udacity Reivewers' instruction!
+Many thanks to Udacity Reivewers' instruction
-Especial thank to nkid ~ The icon idea is great
+Especial thank to nkid: The icon idea is great